will-mccormack/CS-M148-Proj/README.md

 Please refer to the main document for a discussion of how regression analysis was applied to the project.

 iv.
 How was logistic regression analysis applied in your project?
 What did you learn about your data set from this analysis and were you able to use this analysis for feature importance?
-Was regularization needed? v.
+Was regularization needed?

+Logistic regression was applied as a binary classification framework to distinguish between "popular" and "unpopular" tracks, utilizing a specific threshold to binarize the continuous popularity score.
+To address the dataset's imbalance, where unpopular songs significantly outnumber hits, the model employed class_weight='balanced', which adjusts the loss function to penalize misclassifying the minority class more heavily.
+The analysis was validated using 5-Fold Cross-Validation, yielding an average AUC of approximately 0.69 and an accuracy of 62.9%.
+This performance revealed that while audio features contain predictive signals, the relationship between these features and popularity is not strictly linear.
+Regularization (specifically L2, which is the default in scikit-learn) was necessary to handle the high dimensionality introduced by the one-hot encoded genre features, preventing the model from overfitting to the noise in the sparse data and allowing for the interpretation of feature importance via coefficient magnitude.

+v.
 How were KNN, decision trees, or random forest used for classification on your data?
 What method worked best for your data and why was it good for the problem you were addressing?

+For the non-linear classification tasks, Decision Trees and Random Forests were utilized to capture complex feature interactions that linear models miss, such as how high "energy" might correlate positively with popularity in the Rock genre but negatively in Classical.
+While K-Nearest Neighbors (KNN) theoretically groups similar songs, it often struggles with this dataset due to the "curse of dimensionality" introduced by the numerous genre columns.
+Consequently, the Random Forest method typically worked best for this problem.
+By aggregating the predictions of hundreds of independent decision trees, the Random Forest model effectively reduced the variance and overfitting inherent in single decision trees, providing a robust mechanism to model the complex, non-linear boundaries that define music popularity.

 vi.
 How were PCA and clustering applied on your data?
 What method worked best for your data and why was it good for the problem you were addressing?

+PCA allowed us to compress the features from 109 to 76 componenets, vastly reducing the dimensionality of our data, which allowed us to address the high dimensionality issue due to one hot encoding track_genre.

 ### Neural Networks